jmclawson/posit_invoices/README.md

 ## Adding details

 Use `expand_invoices()` to aid with invoicing at the final Friday of each period—either biweekly or monthly.
+For each contract, the final `invoice_due` value adjusts to accommodate rounding errors with the contract price.
 It produces a data frame in the following format:

 ``` r
 source("invoice_functions.R")